pbv/codex/doc/USER-GUIDE.md

 :    List of extra files that will be copied to the temporary working directory while running the tests.

-`arguments`

-:    List of files with command-line arguments for each of the test cases defined by input/output pairs; by default, the command-line arguments are empty.

 ### `doctest`